What is an Exempt Transaction?

 2. Regulation D Offerings and Their Importance

 Regulation D allows for exemptions on transaction filing.
-Shorter disclosure forms must be filed; however, and securities issued under Regulation D offerings cannot issue more than $5 million worth of securities within a one-year period.
+Shorter disclosure forms must be filed; however, securities issued under Regulation D offerings cannot issue more than $5 million worth of securities within a one-year period.

 Furthermore, no individual issuing the securities can have been convicted of securities fraud or any other relevant criminal offense.